gazebosim/gz-transport/docs/messages/messages.rst

 Using custom Protobuf messages
 ==============================

 We use Ignition Msgs in most of our examples and tests.
-This is decision what we made just for convenience but Ignition Transport supports the use of Protobuf messages directly.
-The most common problem with custom Protobuf messages is offen the integration of the message generation into the build system of your project.
+This decision was made just for convenience but Ignition Transport supports the use of Protobuf messages directly.
+The most common problem with custom Protobuf messages is often the integration of the message generation into the build system of your project.
 Next, you can find an example of a publisher and subscriber using a custom Probofuf message integrated with CMake.